Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC: Collider Searches

 \item $A_3$ : The variable $M_{\rm eff}$ is constructed as the scalar sum of the lepton $p_T$ and $\mET$.
 The distribution is shown in Fig.~\ref{distribution-dilep}(d).
 Instead of giving cuts on the lepton $p_T$ and $\mET$ separately, it is useful to put a cut on $M_{\rm eff}$ which helps to reject the background more efficiently.
 Since for BP3 and BP4, the mass difference between the charged and neutral component of the VLL's are smaller compared to BP1 and BP2, the lepton $p_T$ is less.
-As a result, $M_{\rm eff}$ peaks at a smaller value.
+As a result, $M_{\rm eff}$ peaks at a smaller value for BP3 and BP4.
 We impose an upper cut : $M_{\rm eff} < $ 500 (350) GeV for BP1 and BP2 (BP3 and BP4) to reduce the background. \end{itemize}

-We tabulate the number of signal and background events surviving after the application of each cut for each benchmark in Table~\ref{tab:sig_ilc_2lmet}.
+We tabulate the number of signal and background events surviving after the application of each cut for each benchmark at an integrated luminosity 100 fb$^{-1}$ in Table~\ref{tab:sig_ilc_2lmet}.
 From Table \ref{tab:sig_ilc_2lmet} we infer that to attain $5\sigma$ significance, we need 16 fb$^{-1}$, 23 fb$^{-1}$, 18 fb$^{-1}$ and 570 fb$^{-1}$ integrated luminosity ($\mathcal{L}_{5\sigma})$ for BP1, BP2, BP3 and BP4 respectively.

 To showcase further improvement of the signal sensitivity from the cut-based analysis, we carry out the multivariate analysis (MVA) using {\em Decorrelated Boosted Decision Tree (BDTD)} algorithm within the Toolkit for Multivariate Data Analysis (TMVA) framework.
 A detailed description of the method has already been described in one of our earlier work \cite{Chakraborty:2021tdo}.
 According to the discerning ability between the signal and the backgrounds of this channel, the most important kinematic variables turn out to be \footnote{This is clearly in accordance with the variables highlighted in the cut-based analysis.} : \bea M_{\ell_1 \ell_2},~ \eta_{\ell_1}, ~ \eta_{\ell_2}, ~ \mET, M_{\rm eff}, ~ p_T^{\ell_1} \,. \eea